-You might remember the phrase “world of tomorrow” used when you were younger to describe the bright future that technology would bring to civilization.
-We’re living in that glorious time, and the evolution of hearing aids has indeed kept up.
+You might remember the phrase “world of tomorrow,” which was used to describe the bright future technology was expected to bring to civilization.
+We’re currently living in a technological golden age, and the evolution of hearing aids is an important part of it.

-Today dozens of hearing aid models have extraordinary features that allow you to connect directly to your TV, computer, or phone.
-This helps you hear these devices better, but it also creates a more relaxing environment for those around you who were perhaps too polite to tell you to turn down the TV before.
+Today, dozens of hearing aid models have the ability to connect directly to your TV, computer, or smartphone.
+This allows you to hear these devices better while also creating a more relaxing environment for those around you who are too polite to tell you to turn down the volume on the TV.

-You might not realize that a significant number of people over the age of 50 can’t hear their smoke alarms.
-Do you think you can hear your smoke alarm from any room in the house?
+According to the Fire Protection Research Foundation, a significant number of people older than 50 can’t hear their smoke alarms.
+Can you hear your smoke alarm from any room in the house?
 Even with hearing aids, this can be a challenge.
-However, new technology is already reducing this life-threatening risk.
+Fortunately, new technology is already reducing this life-threatening risk.

-The good news for hearing aid wearers with these smart home devices is that it’s another device that your hearing aid can connect to.
+The good news for hearing aid wearers with smart home devices is that it’s another device your hearing aid can connect to.
 Not sure who’s at the door?
-You could know instantly without even skipping a beat in your daily routine as the audio from your smart doorbell transmits directly into your ear.
+You would know instantly with a wi-fi connected doorbell, which would transmit audio directly into your ear.

-In short, if you’ve bought a new hearing aid with these fantastic features, you’re missing out if you don’t set them up.
+In short, if you’ve bought a new hearing aid with wi-fi capabilities, you’re missing out if you don’t set them up.

-Older hearing aid models are missing out on a number of these connectivity options, but that alone may not be the problem.
-There are tons of technical improvements that happen every year to improve the overall audio quality of hearing aids.
-If you’re having trouble with hearing in specific settings, or just want to explore some of these new features you’re missing out on, schedule an appointment with your hearing care specialist.
-They’d be happy to help you improve your hearing and your quality of life.
+Older hearing aid models are missing a number of connectivity options.
+Additionally, there are numerous technical improvements that are made each year to improve the overall audio quality of hearing aids.
+If you’re having trouble with hearing in specific settings or want to explore some of the new features you’re missing, schedule an appointment with your hearing aid specialist to improve your hearing, as well as your quality of life.